erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

   functionality is used by the scripts to get the root dir dynamically.

-* Changing the release_handler module that reads and writes to the RELEASES file so that it prepends code:root_dir() whenever it encounters relative paths.
+* Changing the release_handler module that reads and writes to the `RELEASES` file so that it prepends `code:root_dir()` whenever it encounters relative paths.
 This is necessary since the current working directory can be changed so it is something different than `code:root_dir()`.

 # ETS-tables with adaptive support for write concurrency

-It has since long been possible to optimize an ets-table for write concurrency doing like this:
+It has since long been possible to optimize an ETS table for write concurrency doing like this:
 ```erlang
 {write_concurrency, true}
 ```